Extra ASIC funding is helpful, but there’s still a risk

 A "banker pays" policy could backfire for customers.

-So yesterday the Australian Securities and Investments Commission (ASIC) was given an extra $127.2 million in funding, with almost half of it designated to "enable increased surveillance and enforcement on an ongoing basis in the areas of financial advice, responsible lending, life insurance and breach reporting".
+Yesterday the Australian Securities and Investments Commission (ASIC) was given an extra $127.2 million in funding, with almost half of it designated to "enable increased surveillance and enforcement on an ongoing basis in the areas of financial advice, responsible lending, life insurance and breach reporting".
 In other words, the regulator will have a lot more capacity to investigate and crack down on dodgy behaviour by banks and other financial institutions.

 It's easy to be cynical about this development.
 After all, the extra funding was announced by the same Coalition government which slashed ASIC's budget by a similar amount in the infamous 2014 Federal budget, so in one sense it's just restoring the status quo.
 As well, there's mounting pressure for a royal commission into banks and the finance sector, and the extra ASIC money looks like an attempt to stave off those requests.

 The most noteworthy aspect of the announcement isn't the money itself.
 It's the planned eventual shift to an "industry funding" model, where the money needed to run ASIC will be sourced from a levy charged to all financial institutions.
 In other words, the banks have to help fund their own regulator.

 While that's a logical approach, and one which ASIC itself has long championed, it does lead to an obvious dilemma: what if the banks decide to try and cover those costs by raising fees for customers or increasing interest rates?